MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-development-overview.md

 | [QR codes](unreal-qr-codes.md) | Render QR codes as holograms using a coordinate system at each code's real-world position |
 | [WinRT](unreal-winrt.md) | Create a separate binary with WinRT code that can be consumed by Unreal’s build system |

-### 4. Deploying to a device
+### 4. Streaming and deploying to a device

+If you want to test out your application on a HoloLens device while still in development, you can [stream it directly from your PC](unreal-streaming.md) by using either the Unreal editor or a packaged Windows executable.

-If this is your first time creating or deploying an Unreal app for HoloLens, you'll need to [download supporting files](tutorials/unreal-uxt-ch6.md#packaging-and-deploying-the-app-via-device-portal) from the Epic Launcher.
+If this is your first time deploying an Unreal app to HoloLens 2, you'll need to [download supporting files](tutorials/unreal-uxt-ch6.md#packaging-and-deploying-the-app-via-device-portal) from the Epic Launcher.
 Once you have those files installed, you're ready to deploy from either the [Unreal editor](unreal-deploying.md) or the [Device Portal](tutorials/unreal-uxt-ch6.md#packaging-and-deploying-the-app-via-device-portal).

 ### 5. Adding services